-In contrast to a blockchain, which is made up of blocks, directed acyclic networks include vertices and edges.
+In contrast to a blockchain, which is made up of blocks, directed acyclic networks (DAG) include vertices and edges.
 As a result, crypto transactions are represented as vertices.
-These transactions are then stacked one on top of the other.
-Transactions are published to the DAG via nodes, just like in a blockchain.
+These transactions later stack one on top of the other.
+Transactions publish to the DAG via nodes, just like in a blockchain.
 To submit a transaction, nodes must complete proof-of-work (PoW) jobs.

 Simply said, whereas a blockchain system resembles a chain, DAG’s system resembles a graph.
-Because of its efficiency in data storage and online transaction processing, the DAG architecture is now viewed in the industry as a viable replacement for blockchains in the future.
+Because of its efficiency in data storage and online transaction processing, the DAG architecture now views in the industry as a viable replacement for blockchains in the future.

-The DAG architecture is seen as a possible solution to crypto’s current decentralisation dilemma.
+The DAG architecture sees as a possible solution to crypto’s current decentralisation dilemma.
 Under this model, miners will not have to fight for new blocks to add to the chain.

 A directed acyclic graph, as previously stated, is more efficient at data storage.
 It has a tree-like structure, with linked nodes serving as branches.